 Almost completely deforested, Haiti is vulnerable to landslides, erosion, and climate change.
-Let's Plant Trees in Haiti, Together! will plant more than 500,000 trees in Haiti for $0.35 apiece, stopping soil erosion while producing food.
+Let's Plant Trees in Haiti, Together! will partner with grassroots partners in rural Haiti to plant trees and stopping soil erosion while producing food.

 Haiti is more than 98% deforested.
 Seven trees are cut down for every tree planted.
 In the absence of forest cover, when a tropical storm hits Haiti, the consequences can be catastrophic: valuable topsoil is washed away, landslides destroy homes and lives.
 Forests generate their own rainfall without which, crops wither and die.
 Climate change makes things worse: droughts are longer, rainy seasons shorter and more intense.
 Haiti needs trees.
 Let's plant trees in Haiti, Together.